vmactions/freebsd-vm/README.md

 You can also set `sync: no`, so the files will not be synced to the  VM.

-When using `rsync`,  you can define `copyback: false` to not copy files back from the VM in to the host.
+When using `rsync` or `scp`,  you can define `copyback: false` to not copy files back from the VM in to the host.

 ```